-Celluloid teeth tasted of ping-pong balls and melted if you drank hot tea (see 'What's made of celluloid?').
+Celluloid teeth tasted of ping-pong balls and melted if you drank hot tea (see p.
+177).

 STEPHEN And George Washington had hippopotamus-tusk teeth.
 LINDA Must have had quite an overbite!

 Whose official motto is e pluribus unum?

 E pluribus unum ('out of the many, one') is the motto of the Portuguese football club Sport Lisboa e Benfica - usually abbreviated to Benfica.